 They can also be expensive, costing up to £1.40 per blade in some cases, so you'll need to factor this into the overall cost of owning a grass trimmer.
 However, some manufacturers offer free blades for the life of the grass trimmer.

 For super tough weeds such as brambles, or for areas of brash, a brushcutter is a better tool.
 This replaces the grass-trimmer line head with one that has a triangular metal plate that spins at high speed.
+This is longer-lastting than a plastic blade or line and shouldn't leave waste in the garden.

 Use these with extreme caution.
 Alternatively, employ a professional gardener to carry out this work for you.